projekt-fredrika/sls-forfattare/README.md

 * Use google to search for remaning rows not matched.

 7. Run ```python 05_fetchstats.py``` to add Wikipedia article lengths and article views.
-* Start working on actually imporvoing the content!
+* Start working on actually improving the content!